 -- discussion of Ron Weasley's spectacular save during Quidditch practice (OP19)

-Rather than Ireland’s exciting final match against Bulgaria, this first Quidditch World Cup attended by Harry Potter is chiefly remembered for the events that took place in the campground after the match had finished (GF9, Pm).
+Rather than Ireland’s exciting final match against the Bulgarian team, this first Quidditch World Cup attended by Harry Potter is chiefly remembered for the events that took place in the campground after the match had finished (GF9, QWC).

 Barry comes from the Irish name Bairre, a diminutive of Barrfhionn or Fionnbharr meaning fionn "white, fair" and barr "head", "fair-haired".
 Saint Fionnbharr of Cork was a 6th-century bishop (Behind the Name).